Resources for Faculty & Staff

 Princeton University manages approximately one-quarter of a billion dollars of sponsored research funding annually, which supports research programs at Princeton and at the U.S. Department of Energy's Princeton Plasma Physics Laboratory.
 Numerous resources exist to help members of the University research community identify funding opportunities from a variety of potential sponsors, including corporations, foundations and government agencies.
 Read more.

-Grant writing and proposal development support are provided by several offices at Princeton, including Corporate and Foundation Relations and the Office of Research and Project Administration.
+Grant writing and proposal development support are provided by several offices at Princeton, including Corporate Engagement and Foundation Relations and the Office of Research and Project Administration.
 Resources for proposal development, designed to assist researchers through the grant writing and application process, are available from these offices as well as from external organizations and sponsors.
 Read more.

 Strategic Proposal Support